Mary-Ann-Liebert-Dev/Documentation/ReadMe.md

 |+ GetAuthors: retrieves and outputs author information
 |+ HubspotForms: renders hubspot forms
 |+ Image_Backup: prevents rendering broken images by creating the requested image size from a source file if present, and using a fallback if not
 |+ MalEnv: Sets up constants from the .env file.
-This allows for default in constant values, and failing gracefully if the .env is incomplete
+This allows for default in constant values, and failing gracefully if the .env is incomplete.
+Some of the ENV files need to be consumed via JS and these are rendered into the head.
 |+ MalHooks: Hooks into various post save actions to send API calls to external services maintaining data sync's.
 Currently interfaces with Hubspot and Portable Profile servers
 |+ MalPostman: Abstracted CURL handler classes to interface with external API endpoints
-|+ PPWidget: Renders the in-page portable profile widget and scripts
+// |+ PPWidget: Renders the in-page portable profile widget and scripts **This project is canceled and code deprecated**
 |+ Straive: Retrieves and renders the straive data into the page.
 Includes a custom DB handler which is extremely important for performance optimization
-|+ StraiveForm: Renders and controls Straive's tagging interface
+|+ StraiveForm: Renders and controls Straive's tagging interface.
+|+ MalAdsManager: GoogleAdsManager package for controlling the in-page ads.
+Creates an admin interface with a control panel for each slot.
+|+ MalSearch: Bootstrap for a search refactor.
+Currently only adding pagination.
+|+ CategoryConfirmation: Time-of-Save sanitization for logically oriented category confirmation
+|+ GlobalQuery: Handles Section Queries for the new Gutenberg based homepage
+|+ GetDynamicLink: Get the Yoast Primary Category based link for a given post, using the WP derived link as a fallback
+|+ SidebarController: Controls when and how the sidebar should display. **Recommended to use this package to hook into the ads package to determine whether an ad has been hidden for that page or category, and mute it accordingly so it doesn't leave space in the layout**

+There are two Gutenberg blocks directories, `./includes/blocks` and `./includes/g2Blocks`.
+Each of the blocks is also a subRepo, with the exception of `./blocks/webinars-info`.
+More on the Gutenberg Blocks environment later.

 Plugins: All plugins for the theme with the exception of TagDiv:
+|+ mal-error-handler: Provides granular error handling to mute overly verbose error logs.
 |+ mal-data-migrator: Utility classes for handling migrations and data cleanses.
 Exposes endpoints via WP REST API, and also has an admin interface which is deprecated due to WPE issues.
 Currently its run via a desktop handler, which I wrote in python.
-Repo for that is here: git@github.com:Mary-Ann-Liebert-Dev/PythonDataConsole.git
+Repo for that is here: git@github.com:Mary-Ann-Liebert-Dev/PythonDataConsole.git.
+This plugin also provides the `\mal_logger()` function, so it may cause a critical error if deactivated.

 ## Installation